martinjc/introduction-to-html-and-css/src/notes/flexbox-and-grid.md

 ## Code Examples

+{% panopto "2975bca8-581a-4f06-8bf1-acbe0112a6cd" %}
+Please note: there's a better way to fix the grid layout at the end of this video - rather than tell the `nav` and the `aside` that they need to be in the first row, we could set the `grid-auto-flow` of the parent container to be `row-dense` and that would make the browser fill the earlier gaps in the existing row rather than add a new row.

 There are a set of code examples that accompany this course showing the use of the fundamental HTML tags and CSS styles/rules that we look at.
 (Right click and open in a new window/tab) if you're viewing this on Learning Central.

 -   Simple grid (without CSS-Grid) [[HTML]](https://github.com/martinjc/introduction-to-html-and-css/blob/master/src/examples/simple-grid/index.html) [[CSS]](https://github.com/martinjc/introduction-to-html-and-css/blob/master/src/examples/simple-grid/css/style.css) [[Demo]](https://martinjc.github.io/introduction-to-html-and-css/examples/simple-grid/)